hystolytc/schutze-login/README.md

-## This is a web app that demonstrate Login for Schutze
+## This is a web app that demonstrate Login for Schuetze

 ## This app consists of 3 pages
 - Login